 Sometimes, the skin on the inside of the mouth (called the mucosa) can develop abnormalities that need to be evaluated by a dental professional, preferably an oral and maxillofacial surgeon with special training in treating oral pathologies.
 The mucosa should appear smooth and coral pink in color, so if you notice any change in the color or texture of the mucosa, it could be a warning sign that you are developing an oral pathology in your mouth, salivary glands, or jaws.
 It’s important to keep an eye on the condition of your mouth because when oral pathologies are caught early, they are more easily treated.
 A monthly oral self-exam is a good habit to get into, especially since pain does not always occur with pathologies, particularly in the case of cancer.
 Don’t worry, most oral pathologies are harmless and benign, but it is important to get proper evaluation and treatment of any abnormality or lesion in your mouth.
-If you notice anything irregular, Dr. Jesin has the proper training and experience to take care of you.
+If you notice anything irregular, Drs.
+Jesin and Lytle have the proper training and experience to take care of you.

 Signs and Symptoms of Oral Pathologies